-The CBRE lab is focused on studying human mobility (including balance, posture and gait) for unimpaired as well as impaired populations.
-The lab, which opened in Fall 2015, is a state-of the art research and education space equipped with the following:
+The CBRE investigates human mobility, including balance, posture and gait, for unimpaired as well as impaired populations.
+This a state-of the art research and education space is equipped with the following:

 - A Tekscan Walkway System used to measure individual’s ground reaction forces needed to assess standing balance and gait